What Is A Supercharger? Its Types And How It Works

 A supercharger is another invention in the piston type of internal combustion engine to increase its working efficiency.
-It is an air compressor that increases the pressure or density of air that enters an engine’s combustion chamber for excessive working.
+It is an air compressor that increases the pressure or density of air that enters an engine’s combustion chamber due to excessive working.

 The combustion of a fuel-air mixture in the combustion chamber of an automobile engine produces mechanical movement.
 The engine performs better when a supercharger is added because it increases the air pressure entering the chamber, allowing more fuel to mix and burn.